Innopolis-Robotics-Society/the_blimp_capstone/docs/getting-started.md

 - CMake 3.18 or newer and a C/C++ compiler;
 - access to the UWB serial device for live operation.

 For the container path, use Docker Engine with the Compose plugin.
 Host USB-device mapping is Linux-oriented.
+For the live profile, the host must be connected to the Backpack Wi-Fi network used by the controller.
+That network may not provide internet access, so Docker images should be built or pulled in advance on a network with internet access.

 ## Obtain the complete source tree